dmd404/python_study/22. pong/README.md

 - x_pos = 0
 - y_pos = 0
 - when the screen refreshes the ball moves automatically on the screen
+- used time module to slow down the ball's speed

+# 5. Detect collision with wall and bounce
+- only need to detect collision on the top and bottom walls
+  - if the ball hits left or right side edges that means score for the other side